meilisearch/specifications/text/0105-dumps.md

 ### 1.1 Summary

 A dump is a compressed file containing an export of a MeiliSearch instance.
-It contains all indexes, documents, settings, tasks, and api keys but in a raw unprocessed form.
+It contains all indexes, documents, settings, tasks, and API keys but in a raw unprocessed form.
 A dump isn't an exact copy of a database—it is closer to a blueprint that allows creating of an identical dataset.

 ### 1.2 Motivation

-The dumps exist to upgrade from a previous version to a more recent version.
+The dumps exist to upgrade a MeiliSearch instance from a previous version to a more recent version.
 It can also be a helpful tool for loading a production state on a staging server to make changes and test them before propagating them to production.

 ### 1.3 Explanations